WaillyMohamed/WaillyMohamed.github.io/README.md

 # WaillyMohamed.github.io
 This will be a portfolio website that I will update as I continue to work on other projects.
-Sections I will add:
+Sections Include:
-- About Page
+- About Me
-- Projects page (Added later)
+- Projects page (Which will be constantly Updated)
 - Education
+- Socials (this may be added to about me)
-- Interests
+- Skills

 This is a way for me to practise utilizing HTML, CSS, and Javascript!
 Hooray~